 Form (h) is a case statement.
-The case expression is evaluated and compared with each of the label values.
+The case expression is evaluated and used to select one of the alternative labels.
 The statements which follow the matching label value are executed.
 If the case expression value does not match any of the label values then the statements following "otherwise" are executed.
 If no "otherwise" is present, the case expression must match one of the label values.
 When execution of the statements following the selected label is completed, execution continues following the case statement.

-The type of the case expression must be SignedInt or Char.
-All of the label expressions must be of the same type as the case expression.
+The root type of the case expression must be integer or Char.
+All of the label expressions must have the same root type as the case expression.
 Label expressions must be manifest, i.e., their values must be known at compile time.
 The values of all label expressions in a given case statement must be distinct.
 The value of the manifest expression following the end of an alternative must be equal to the first label expression of the alternative.